hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 <img src="../images/thingswithcert.png"/>

-Now you know exactly that 2 Things SensorDevice01 and SensorDevice02 are using the same X.509 to connect to AWS IoT.
+Now you know exactly that 3 Things **Thing01, Thing02, Thing03** are using the same X.509 to connect to AWS IoT.
 This is not a good configuration.
 Move to the next step to mitigate this noncompliant finding.

 ## 2. Mitigate noncompliant findings